NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/README.md

         },
     }

 This [JSON](https://www.json.org/json-en.html) configuration file tells the framework what database to connect to and what credentials to use when doing so.
 Make sure it matches the database you configured.
 The `"table_name"` setting sets the prefix of the job status and job data tables.
 The [database setup script](/database/setup_database.sql) creates tables with prefix `"job"` (`"job_status"` and `"job_data"`).
 If you wish to use a different prefix, consider editing the file or manually creating the tables.
-However, upon initialization, JobQueue-PG should create the tables if they do not exist.
+However, upon initialization, JobQueue should create the tables if they do not exist.
 Once setup, you can verify that the database connection works by running the [database connection test script](dmp/util/check_database.py):

     python -m dmp.util.check_database project_1